• Skip to primary navigation

 • Drain the potatoes well in a colander in the sink.
 Transfer the potatoes to a sheet pan in a single layer to cool off.

-• Add your dressing to the large bowl with the potatoes, eggs and onions.
+• Add the dressing to the large bowl with the potatoes, eggs and onions.
 Gently stir with a silicone spatula to combine.
 Cover with plastic wrap and chill in the refrigerator for at least six hours, but preferably overnight.

 • Store leftover potato salad covered in the refrigerator for up to four days after making it.
+(Check the expiration dates on the mayo, mustard and sour cream to make sure they'll still be good in the potato salad.)

 Notes